siamsc/SIAM-CMU/README.md

     git commit -m "[comments]"
     git push
 ### Publish
 scopy everything in the directory `_site` to directory `public` on our hosting machine.
-That will do it!
+You should get in touch with Son Van for information regarding login to the host.